 Born and raised in the borderlands town of Brownsville, Texas (located on the southernmost tip of Texas), Felipe Hinojosa is Associate Professor of History at Texas A&M University.
 Professor Hinojosa’s teaching and research interests include Latinx and Mexican American Studies, American Religion, Social Movements, Gender, and Comparative Race and Ethnicity.
 He serves as Director of Undergraduate Studies in the History Department and is the co-founder and co-coordinator for the Latinx Studies Working Group, which is sponsored by the Melbern G. Glasscock Center for Humanities Research at Texas A&M University.
 Professor Hinojosa’s first book, Latino Mennonites: Civil Rights, Faith, and Evangelical Culture, was published in 2014 by Johns Hopkins University Press.
 The book was awarded the 2015 Américo Paredes Book Award for the best book in Mexican American and Latina/o Studies given every year by the Center for Mexican American Studies at South Texas College.
 Professor Hinojosa’s current research project, tentatively titled “Apostles of Change: Radical Politics and the Making of Latino Religion,” investigates how a few and relatively unknown church takeovers—by groups such as the Young Lords and Católicos Por La Raza—inspired a Latina/o religious renaissance, both cultural and political, in the 1970s.
 The analysis not only investigates the role of theology and faith—a story common to other Latina/o religious narratives—but centers radical politics as fundamental to understanding the origins of Latina/o religious politics in the United States.
 Hinojosa primary research fields include: U.S. History, Religion, Black/Brown Civil Rights, Latinx/Chicanx studies, Comparative Race & Ethnicity.

-Miguel Juárez is a doctoral candidate and interdisciplinary scholar-activist in U.S. history, borderlands history, urban history, community arts history and library science and archives at the University of Texas at El Paso.
-He received an MA in Border History in 2012 and a Masters in Library Science (MLS) from the State University of New York at Buffalo in 1998.
+Miguel Juárez earned a PhD in Borderlands History at the University of Texas at El Paso in 2018 and a Masters in Library Science (MLS) from the State University of New York at Buffalo in 1998.
+Miguel is currently a part-time faculty lecturer in the history departments at the University of Texas at El Paso and at El Paso Community College.
 He was a formerly an academic librarian from 1999 to 2013 at SUNY Buffalo, the University of Arizona, Texas A&M, UCLA Chicano Studies Resource Center and the University of North Texas.
 He has published two books: Co-editor with Rebecca Hankins, Where Are All the Librarians of Color: The Experiences of People of Color in Academia (2016, Library Juice Press) and Colors on Desert Walls: The Murals of El Paso (1997, Texas Western Press, the University of Texas at El Paso).
 He has published articles in Latino Rebels, Fusion Magazine, MujeresTalk blog, the Borderlands History blog, Newsies.us and in CultureWork: A Periodic Broadside for Arts & Culture Workers, and chapters in the following books: The Power of Language/El Poder de la Palabra: Selected Papers from the Second REFORMA National Conference; Ordinary Women, Extraordinary Lives: American Women’s History; Diversity in Libraries: Academic Residency Programs, and in Arts Documentation, The Bulletin of the Art Libraries Society of North America.
 His dissertation titled, “From Concordia to Lincoln Park: An Urban History of Highway Building in El Paso, Texas,” traces the spatial history of a Latinx neighborhood up to the mid-twentieth century in West Texas that includes a significant African-American presence.

 Yalidy Matos is an Assistant Professor of Political Science and Latino and Caribbean Studies at Rutgers University – New Brunswick.
 She earned her Ph.D. from Ohio State University in Columbus.
 Yalidy’s scholarly work examines the intersections between race, ethnicity, and (im)migration.
 By drawing on theoretical frameworks from political science, sociology, political psychology, and history, she uses a mixed methods approach to understand the racialized nature of immigration policies and contemporary restrictive immigration policy attitudes in the United States.
 Yalidy is currently working on her first book, where she examines contemporary immigration laws and policies and argues that these policies should be understood within an historical context that recognizes the centrality of racial formations and the connections between different racial projects in the continual imagining of America and Americans.
 Her project traces the more contemporary and internal flow of Latino/a immigrants to different parts of the US, such as Alabama.
 Originally from Dominican Republic, Yalidy is passionate about complicating the ways in which Americans think about immigration and immigrants.
 Her work has received funding from the National Science Foundation, the American Political Science Association, Ohio State’s Mershon Center for International Security Studies, among others.